Venoli/Asips-for-Pulsar-Astronomy/README.md

 <p><img src="https://github.com/Venoli/Asips-for-Pulsar-Astronomy/blob/AddGaussianHellingerSplitCriterion/docs/_static/images/Asips-logo.png?raw=true" height="100"/></p>
 <h1>Asips for Pulsar Astronomy</h1>
 'Asips' is a Research cunducted for automating pulsar candidate selection.
-This is the API of Asips which can be used by anyone
+This is the API of Asips which can be used by anyone.
-This implementation uses the HTRU2 dataset
+This implementation uses the HTRU2 dataset.

 ### Quick links
 * [Webpage](https://asips-for-pulsars-astronomy.web.app/)